ChathurindaRanasinghe/Gen2Rec/gen2rec/utility/README.md

 To use token counter, use following methods.

-1. Use command `python utility/token_counter.py gpt-3.5-turbo "This is the text you want to analyze."`
+1. Use command `python gen2rec/utility/token_counter.py gpt-3.5-turbo "This is the text you want to analyze."`
-2. Use `from utility.token_counter import count_tokens` to import method and use `count_tokens(model, text)` method.
+2. Use `from gen2rec.utility.token_counter import count_tokens` to import method and use `count_tokens(model, text)` method.

 Following are the encoding models that are supported.